Daily Yomiuri

 (Party space closed now)

-Meat, grains and beans figure prominently in the local cuisines.@ But since
+Meat, grains and beans figure prominently in the local cuisines.@ But

 many of the dishes at Carthago concentrate on just one of the above ingre-